Bidding features on the Display Network

 - Click the Campaigns tab.

-- Click on the Display Network tab.
-If you don't see this tab, check what campaign type you've selected when you created your campaign.
+- Click the Display Network tab.
+If you don't see this tab, check what campaign type you selected when you created your campaign.

 - Click the tab of the targeting method that you'd like to set bids on.
-For example, click on the Topics tab to set a bid on topics.
+For example, click the Topics tab to set a bid on topics.

 - If you've already added topics to your ad group, follow the next step.
-Otherwise, click on the + Targeting button, add your targeting and save.
+Otherwise, click the + Targeting button, add your targeting and save.

-- Once you're on the tab of the targeting method that you want to set bids on – in this case, the Topics tab –, click on the "Bidding" menu above the statistics table to see the options available for your ad group.
+- Once you're on the tab of the targeting method that you want to set bids on – in this case, the Topics tab – click the "Bidding" menu above the statistics table to see the options available for your ad group.

 - Select a bid option for your Display Network ad group:

 - Enable custom bids: Choose this option if you'd like AdWords to always use the topic bid for this ad group.
-Then set a Max.
-CPC or Max.
-CPM bid in the column.
+Then set a max CPC or max viewable CPM bid in the column.

 - Use default bids: Choose this option if you'd like the targeting method to inherit your ad group bid.
 You can't make any changes in the table after you've selected this bid.

 - Enable bid adjustments: Choose this option if you'd like to increase or decrease your chances of showing your ads for certain topics, for example.
 Note: Top content bid adjustments cannot be made through this option.

-- Click on the cell in the column of the rows that you want to edit.
+- Click the cell in the column of the rows that you want to edit.
 If you've enabled custom bids, click the "Max.
 CPC" column and type your bid.
-For bid adjustments, click on the “Bid adj” column.
-Enter your adjustment in the window and click on Save.
-For custom URLs, click on the "Dest.
-URL" column, enter the Landing page URL and click on Save.
+For bid adjustments, click the “Bid adj” column.
+Enter your adjustment in the window and click Save.
+For custom URLs, click the "Dest.
+URL" column, enter the Landing page URL and click Save.

 - Learn more about how campaign- and ad group-level bid adjustments work together.